shoui520/shoui520.github.io/docs/vn-win.md

 # Visuals novels on Windows

-Visual novels are always Microsoft Windows programs.
+Visual novels are usually always made for Windows.
 If you have a Windows PC, you will always be able to run visual novels as long as your visual novel supports the Windows version you are running.
 For most VNs out there, Windows 7 is a minimum, older titles will also work on XP.
-Newer titles released after 2019 will require Windows 8.1 as a minimum.
+Newer titles may require Windows 10 and newer.

 ## Step 1.
 Japanese Locale

+Japanese locale is the minimum requirement for running Japanese games on your Windows PC.
 Japanese visual novels will not run without Japanese locale.
 Some may run, but have limited functionality, audio, visuals and saving may not work.
-Japanese locale is the minimum requirement for running Japanese games on your Windows PC.
 You may use a locale emulator, though it is less of a hassle to just change system-wide locale in my opinion.

 **Follow the steps below to set Japanese locale on your Windows system.**